KevinArango01/Project_Delilah_Resto/README.md

 REST API for an online ordering system for a restaurant, that allows CRUD operations on a relational data structure

 ## Content
-This project has two branches: master and develop. **develop** is to test in the development environment and **master**, once tested in the development environment it goes to master. also has a relational database: [Local database](https://drive.google.com/drive/folders/1kIONYeDT7afhJtqWrec0xwjCBeXUxon8?usp=sharing)
+This project has three branches: main, master and develop. **develop** is to test in the development environment, **master**, once tested in the development environment it goes to master and **main** is a default branche. also has a relational database: [Local database](https://drive.google.com/drive/folders/1kIONYeDT7afhJtqWrec0xwjCBeXUxon8?usp=sharing)

 ## Technologies